okeefo/music-catalogue/README.md

 ## Upcoming features:

+* TRIM - remove silence from the start and end of the track - in progress
+  * Currently implemented as a separate process.
+It will be integrated into the main process once more testing has completed.
+  * I added this because the beat grid editor in Engine DJ is rubbish and i couldn't move the to the first bar to the start of the track
+  * The Trim process is a bit harsh, I want to give a few a ms before the start of the track but SOX doesn't seem to be able to do this.
+  * I can have written some code to do this but not keen to commit this yet.
+It does work well though and I'll probably get back to the DB work ;)
 * Database options - scan the music collection and create a database of the music collection  - in progress.
 * Configuration manager to make it easier to update the config file - change the defaults